 Read a compilation of the feedback at: What We Heard: Stakeholder Feedback on the Sand and Gravel Program Review.

-AEP follows the guidance acts, codes of practice and other regulations when regulating pit operations.
+The Alberta government follows the guidance acts, codes of practice and other regulations when regulating pit operations.

 - Code of Practice for Pits